Search This Blog

 I have lists of places I'd like to donate to if I ever have so much money that I might wonder what to do with it.

-Perhaps I might get around to typing these promising handwritten words to the computer later and correct for "time of arrival" as I do the other editing challenges that make them easier to understand...since people cannot read my mind.
-Using the computer, I complete these ideas I wrote out by hand; but I often use handwriting to extend their ideas in situations where I don't have a computer or keyboard at the moment I get the ideas.
+Perhaps I might get around to typing these promising handwritten words into the computer later and correct for "time of arrival" as I do the other editing challenges that make them easier to understand - since people cannot read my mind.
+Using the computer, I complete these ideas I wrote out by hand; but I often use handwriting to extend their ideas in situations where I don't have a computer or keyboard at the moment I get new related ideas.

 I have books handwritten notes in many books about things I'm learning, such as expressions in Spanish and juicy words to learn to beat my friends who enjoy playing Scrabble.

-I collect strange health facts perhaps related to someone I know who needs help on that subject.
+I collect strange health facts perhaps related to someone I know who needs help on their subject.

 I have hand-written notes from lectures I attended on odd subjects such as Neuroscience experiments or countries I've never heard of previously, just in case I might want to go there and revisit the information someday.